This story has been updated. It was originally published on December 30, 2019.

 Top-tier smartwatches from Apple, Samsung, and Fitbit are essentially miniature phones that wrap around your wrist.
 They run pint-size apps, let you control your smartphone remotely, and are capable of phone-like tasks such as tracking your run around a park, storing music, and even making phone calls through a tiny SIM.

-Another category that’s emerged over the past few years is a traditional, mechanical watch with a few added smarts.
+Another category that’s emerged is a traditional, mechanical watch with a few added smarts.
 These devices typically include features such as basic step counting and maybe a simple notification system, too.
 You’ll get the style and price of a normal watch, with the bonus of a little bit of fitness tracking.

 Whichever category you lean toward, check for a few key specs.
-One is whether the watch works with your phone (iOS or Android); another is how long the battery lasts (mechanical watches are still ages ahead here).
+The most important one is whether the watch works with your phone (iOS or Android), followed closely by how long the battery lasts (mechanical watches are still ages ahead here).
 Also, check that the watch has the features you want.
 For example, runners and sports enthusiasts might want to look for standalone GPS, which will let your wrist-based device track your location even when it’s not connected to your phone.
-Swimmers who want to record their progress should keep their eyes out for waterproof smartwatches.
-Really consider what will work best for you.
+Swimmers, on the other hand, should keep their eyes out for waterproof smartwatches.

 Of course, form and comfort should also factor into your decision.
 If you’re going to be wearing the watch a lot of the time, you’ll want to make sure it’s comfortable.
-So visit a retail store and try a few smartwatches on for size, or check a selection of online reviews.
-You’ll get an idea of the look of a smartwatch through pictures, and reviews should help you find details about its feel and weight on the wrist.
+If possible, visit a retail store and try a few smartwatches on for size, or check a selection of online reviews.
+You’ll get an idea of the look of a device through pictures, and user reviews should help you find details about its feel and weight on the wrist.

-Now that you know what to look for, here are some of our top picks:
+Now that you know how to choose the right smartwatch, here are some of our top picks:

 Arguments continue, but the general consensus seems to be that the Apple Watch is the most advanced smartwatch you can buy right now.
 It interfaces seamlessly with the iPhone, offers a host of mini apps, and excels at health and fitness tracking.

 You can use an Apple Watch to look up future calendar events, listen to music, regulate your breathing, send messages, and even chat with Siri.
-It’ll also track your activities and push you toward your fitness goals.
+It’ll also track your activities, push you toward your fitness goals, and even take an ECG anytime you want.
 Going further, it can act as a remote shutter for the camera on your connected iPhone, and you can even make and receive calls through it—either via your iPhone over Wi-Fi, or directly, if you opt for a more expensive LTE model.

-The newest Series 5 models start at $400 and come with built-in GPS, a heart rate monitor, and water resistance down to depths of 50 meters (164 feet).
+The newest Apple Series 6 models start at $399 and come with built-in GPS, electrocardiogram (ECG) app, Blood Oxygen app, a heart rate monitor, and water resistance down to depths of 50 meters (164 feet).
 The new models come with an always-on display too, so you won’t have to raise your wrist to see the time.
 The major downside is that these watches only work with iPhones—so if you’ve got an Android device or think you might want one in the future, the Apple Watch won’t cut it.

 Wear OS (previously Android Wear) smartwatches are essentially Google’s alternative to the Apple Watch.
 Made by a number of manufacturing partners, like Fossil and TicWatch, they do most of what an Apple Watch does.
-However, they’re more flexible—not only will they work with Android phones, they’ll also connect to an iPhone, though you won’t get the same level of interactivity (you can’t reply to texts from your wrist with an iPhone like you can with an Android phone, for example).
+However, they’re more flexible—not only will they work with Android phones, but they’ll also connect to an iPhone.
+This comes at a price though, and you won’t get the same level of interactivity if linked to an Apple device.
+For example, you won’t be able to reply to texts from your wrist with an iPhone like you can with an Android phone.

 All the big smartwatch features are here, including viewing notifications and sending messages from your wrist, tracking your activities and fitness goals through Google Fit, listening to music, logging your location (for GPS-enabled devices), talking to Google Assistant, and more.
 Some models also include support for 4G LTE via a small SIM slot, which means you’ll be able to make and receive calls without a connected phone.

 As with Android phones, you’ve got a broad choice of smartwatches to pick from.
-Prices typically fall somewhere below the Apple Watch level—the Fossil Gen 5, one of the most expensive Wear OS flagships, retails for $295 on Amazon.
+Prices typically fall somewhere below the Apple Watch level—the Fossil Gen 5E LTE, one of the most expensive Wear OS flagships, retails for $349 at Fossil’s website.
 Just double-check the specs for features like a heart rate monitor and on-board GPS, as some Wear OS watches include these and some don’t.

 Once in the Wear OS camp, Samsung has struck out on its own with its homemade Tizen operating system for smartwatches and various other devices.
 The company makes some of the best wearables in the business, with the advantage that they work just as well paired with either an Android or an iOS phone.

 The Tizen smartwatch interface isn’t quite as polished as those offered by Apple Watch or Wear OS, but in terms of features and functions, it’s just about on a par.
-You can track activities, view calendars, get notifications, cache songs to play on your morning jog, and even make calls with the SIM-enabled models.
+You can track activities and health stats, view calendars, get notifications, cache songs to play on your morning jog, and even make calls with the SIM-enabled models.
 You will, however, miss out on a few native functions, like the Apple Watch’s ability to reply to text messages from your wrist.

-Right now, Fitbit’s flagship smartwatch is the Fitbit Versa 2, which you can pick up for $200 from Amazon.
-It’s great at tracking health and fitness activities, but doesn’t have some of the more advanced smartwatch features, such as on-board GPS.
+Right now, Fitbit’s flagship smartwatch is the Fitbit Versa 3, which you can pick up for $200 from Amazon.
+It’s great at tracking health and fitness activities, and unlike its predecessor, the Versa 3 now comes with built-in GPS to track your movements regardless of whether you’re carrying your phone with you or not.
 All of Fitbit’s watches and fitness trackers work with both Android phones and iPhones, so it’s a good option for those who may switch between mobile platforms.

 Fitbit has been in the wearables game for a long time, of course, and its mobile apps are some of the best for keeping tabs on steps, calories, and sleep.
-At the same time, they’re getting better at other functions, too, like smartphone notifications.
-Watch this space for what Google and Fitbit do next.
+At the same time, they’re getting better at other functions, too, like smartphone notifications and smart assistants access.

 Outdoor sports watches